foostan/crkbd/corne-cherry/doc/v3/buildguide_en.md

 ![tips_building_smd_01](https://user-images.githubusercontent.com/736191/54487435-79330280-48d9-11e9-9138-525d8ee68144.jpg)

 Next, solder one leg of the diode so that the spare solder melts.
-At this time, it is recommended to use reverse-action tweezers, because you can hold the chip parts firmly without exerting force and you can concentrate on alignment and soldering.
+At this time,
+it is recommended to use [reverse-action tweezers](https://www.alimed.com/_resources/cache/images/product/70895A_850x480-pad.jpg), so that you can hold the SMD part firmly without applying force, and concentrate on alignment and soldering instead.
-Also, if the soldering iron is too hot or the solder is touched too much, the flux contained in the solder may evaporate and form a clean pile of solder, but it can be repaired later, so at this point you should only be aware of attaching parts.
+Also, if the soldering iron is too hot or the solder is touched too long, the flux contained in the solder may evaporate and form an undesirable pile solder, but since it can be repaired later, so at this point you should only care about attaching parts.
 It's okay.

 ![tips_building_smd_02](https://user-images.githubusercontent.com/736191/54487436-79330280-48d9-11e9-856e-f3f5b9f58414.jpg)